jic-dtool/dservercore/SPEC.rst

 When a base URI contains many datasets commands such as ``dtool ls <BASE_URI>`` can take a long time to complete.
 It would be good to have a means to query data quicker.
-Furthermore it would be great to be able to have a system that could be used to search the metadata to find relevant datasets.
+It would also be great to be able to have a system that could be used to search the metadata to find relevant datasets.
+Finally, it would be fantastic to have a web interface to list and search for datasets.

 High level user stories
 -----------------------